Meet Our Doctors

 Ms. Sullivan is an experienced, dynamic, and creative counselor for the last 15 years.
 She has been employed by and trained in several settings including private practice, short term residential inpatient, inpatient hospitals, and outpatient hospitals.
 She has experience working with various psychological and behavioral concerns with patients across the lifespan including children, adolescence, young adults /millennials, adults and families.
 Her interests include helping patients who struggle with depression, anxiety, grief, self-esteem, low self-worth, academic struggles, and addiction education.
 Ms. Sullivan believes it is essential to help her patients learn and actively use healthy coping skills.

-Using an eclectic therapeutic model, as an addiction therapist, Ms. Sullivan promotes wellness for her patients not only those struggling with substance use, as well as their and families.
-At the start of therapy Ms. Sullivan aims to meet the patient where they are at emotionally.
-Her supportive style is a means to lessen the negative feelings and help the patient better cope with the triggering thoughts and behaviors.
 She uses her wealth of education, experience, and skills to help patients find direction and overcome roadblocks that have kept them from discovering who they really are and who they are meant to be.
 She believes that by working through our personal roadblocks we come to a better understanding of our lives.
 She aspires to support individuals to achieve freedom to live life as an optimistic, confident, resilient, and more fulfilled person.

 Dr. Marlene Rivera Rodríguez, Psy.D.